Ready to get real?

 Do you or your loved one experience a range of emotions about vitiligo?
 You’re not alone.
-Vitiligo can make you feel many different ways at any given point and it’s important to share your point of view about it.
+Vitiligo can trigger many different emotions.

 Expressing your feelings and emotions can make a real difference for you, your friends and family, and other people living with vitiligo.
 It’s also a great way to make sure you get the support you deserve from your healthcare provider.